-Figure 8. (a) A simulation estimate of the relative-return distribution (sample size 10^6) of the constant-persistence stable-noise model with $\alpha = 1.6$, $\beta = 0$, $\kappa = 0.029$ (cf. figure 4(a)). (b) Q-Q plot comparing the predicted relative-return distribution based on the constant-persistence stable-noise model to the empirical distribution from the fund-of-fund TASS data.
+Figure 8: (a) A simulation estimate of the relative-return distribution (sample size $10^6$ ) of the constant-persistence stable-noise model with $\alpha = 1.6, \beta = 0, \kappa = 0.029$ (to be compared to Figure 4 (a)). (b) Q-Q plot comparing the predicted relative-return distribution based on the constant-persistence stable-noise model to the empirical distribution from the fund-of-fund TASS data.